 I am a reader of non-fiction.
 (A post about the most influential work of fiction that I ever read, Orwell’s 1984, can be found here.)
 Reading the statistics on the back of baseball cards and the facts and figures in The World Almanac were virtual obsessions when I was a kid.
 Even then my affinity for data was greater than for imaginative fiction.

 Since a list of all the non-fiction books I’ve read would be quite long—literally thousands— I would like to briefly mention four books that changed my life before I was a professional philosopher.
 (In tomorrow’s post I will discuss four books that changed my life after I became a professional philosopher.)
-This doesn’t mean these are the best or most important books I’ve read, or that other books might have had a greater influence on me if I had read them.
+This doesn’t mean these are the best or most important books I’ve read, and other books might have had a greater influence on me if I had read them.
 But these are the ones that most affected me when I was young, and their message resonates within me still.